-[Regulation 4 amended in Gazette 16 Dec 1977 p.
-4660; 29 Sep 1995 p.
-4669.]
+[Regulation 4 inserted in Gazette 23 Aug 2013 p.
+4008-9.]

 4A.
 Council expenses

 The charge which a local government may require an owner to pay under section 33M of the Act shall be —

 (a) if determined by the local government having regard to the actual expense incurred, an amount not exceeding $100; and